 - Budget for the overall vacation: Goal $5,000.00/ Final ‘working’ budget of $5,500.00

 - When we want to go: March of 2018

 - Average Weather: Highs for March are 68, with a low of 46.
 2.5 inches of rain total for the month are possible.

-- Enough time to see the parts of the park that interest her: We agreed that 2 days in the park was enough.
+- Enough time to see the parts of the park that interest her: We agreed that 2 days at Disneyland were enough.
 Seeing just 1 park per day.

 - Wants to avoid long lines: Based on crowd tracker sites, in would appear that March before or after spring break, saw fewer people on average.

-- Needs to have plenty of places to sit down or lean against, to have a break: Yes, according to Disneyland Parks website there are a lot of benches in the park as well as seating areas to eat.
+- Needs to have plenty of places to sit down or lean against, to have a break: Yes, according to Disneyland Parks website there are a lot of benches in the park as well as seating areas to eat and relax.

-- Location: After a lot of thought, we decided on Days Inn in Buena Park, Ca. A short 13 minutes to Disneyland.
+- Location: After a lot of thought, we decided on Days Inn in Buena Park, Ca. A short 13 minute drive to Disneyland.
 Only 35 minutes to LAX and you could be in Santa Monica in a quick 45 minutes.
-Not only that but the location was prime for our needs.
-With a couple of fast food options close and a Starbucks, that while we wished was a Dutch Bro’s Coffee, we’d be happy to take what we could get.
-There were also a couple of grocery stores, a Denny’s and a movie theater.
-Oh yeah the hotel also has a swimming pool.
-So honestly it was really all we ask for.
+Not only was the location prime for our needs, but the price was stellar.

 - Transportation: We enjoy being able to take in all of the sights an area has to offer, so we agreed that renting a small compact car would be our best option.